 Instructor: Diana Brandon | Summer 2018

-Focusing on the relationship between psychology and education, this course offered me the ability to dive deeper into several learning theories, including constructivism, schema theory, situated cognition theory, observational learning theory and behaviorism.
+Focusing on the relationship between psychology and education, this course explored several major psychological perspectives for appreciating learning that goes on in school and other settings.
+Coursework offered me the ability to dive deeper into several learning theories, including constructivism, schema theory, situated cognition theory, observational learning theory and behaviorism.
+As part of the course, I connected theories of learning to my own experiences as a learner inside this course, in other courses, in my job and in other settings.
 While developing habits is crucial to success in any endeavor, this course provided the opportunity to study and practice Charles Duhigg’s “cue — routine — reward” process as outlined in his book, The Power of Habit.
 Utilizing key insights from the course, my final project culminated in developing my own personal theory of learning.

 CEP 822: Approaches to Educational Research